Mani007/cfundamentals/README.md

 p = &y; // void pointer is type casted to char pointer
 ```
 It has no data type associated with it.
 And hence it can easily be type casted to any other data type, its a general purpose pointer.
 In dynamic memory allocation the pointer is (void *) using malloc() and calloc().
 We cannot dereference void pointer directly.
 And pointer arthmatic is not allowed in void pointer.

 8. wild pointer - pointer with no initial value or garbage value
+A pointer that has not been initialized to anything (not even NULL) is known as a wild pointer.
+The pointer may be initialized to a non-NULL garbage value that may not be a valid address.
 ```C
 int *ptr;
 char *str;
 ```

 9. Dangling pointer
 Its a pointer with pointing to a freed memory location or the location that has been deleted.
 Dangling pointer arises during object destruction.
 Its adisable to setup a dangling pointer to NULL unless been used again.
 Also make sure that your functions will always check for NULL and dangling pointers.
 Three main ways a dangling pointer is formed: Deallocation, our of scope variable, and returning local variable in the function call.